metrico/qryn-docs/docs/logs/ingestion.md

 The agent configuration is stored in `/etc/grafana-agent.yaml`

-This example will scrape and send info from all logs in `/var/log` that end in log.
+This example will scrape and send info from all log files in `/var/log` that end in log.
 They are labeled with varlogs as the `job` and `job_name`
 ```
 loki:
   configs: